shinyingl/Advanced-Lane-Finding/README.md

 I tried the same pipline on the harder challenge videio.
 However, it is not very successful.
 So the video is not uploaded.
 - Below is the first frame result, it indicates that further tuning on the threashold and sliding window search is needed.
 - My green shade marked lane completely disappered after some light glare comes into the videio.
 It might be able to be improved if I input more previous frame data into the image processing pipeline if the current frame lane line is not found.
+- I do just notice here are some more suggesions at the end of project rubric page.
+But I will stop here for now and add the link as my own note for future improvment.
+Link: https://review.udacity.com/#!/rubrics/1966/view

 ![Image11](output_images/12_Challenge.png)